Skip to main content

 TIP

 New to hve-core code review?
-Start with the functional review prompt on your current branch to see the output format, then move to the full orchestrated review once you are comfortable with the workflow.
+Run the Code Review agent on your current branch with the standard depth tier and one or two perspectives to see the output format, then add perspectives or raise the depth as you get comfortable with the workflow.

 Architecture